shriprem/FWDataViz/docs/multibyte_character_data.md

-## Multi-byte Character Data Visualization
+﻿## Multi-byte Character Data Visualization

 ![Multi-byte_Character_Data](https://raw.githubusercontent.com/shriprem/FWDataViz/master/images/multibyte_character_data.png)

 When files are likely to contain multi-byte character data, the plugin must be switched from using bytes to characters to determine field widths and column positions.
 To do so, the *Multi-byte Character Data* checkbox in the [File Type Metadata Editor](https://github.com/shriprem/FWDataViz/blob/master/docs/file_type_config_dialog.md) should be toggled ON.

-A sample fixed-width data file with multi-byte character data is packaged with the plugin.
-To view this sample file, click on the *View Sample Files* icon and then *Sample Multiple-Record-Type Files* � *[Dummy Data] Treasury IPAC (Unicode) File*.
+A sample fixed-width data file with multi-line, multi-byte character data is packaged with the plugin.
+To view this sample file, click on the *View Sample Files* icon and then *Sample Multiple-Line Record Files* » *[Dummy Data] Multi-Line Multi-Byte ĪƤĂĊ File*.

 When multi-byte character data mode is enabled, character column counts will be used in [Jump To Field](https://github.com/shriprem/FWDataViz/blob/master/README.md#jump-to-field-popup) and [Data Extraction](https://github.com/shriprem/FWDataViz/blob/master/docs/data_extract_dialog.md).